oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 - a producer DPC++ kernel (ProducerAfter) that reads data from a buffer, performs the first computation on the data and writes this value to a pipe (ProducerToConsumerAfterPipe), and
 - a consumer DPC++ kernel (ConsumerAfter) that reads from the pipe (ProducerToConsumerAfterPipe), does the second set of computations and fills up the output buffer.

 When looking at the performance data for the two "after optimization" kernels in the Bottom-Up view, you should see that ProducerAfter's pipe write (on line 105) and the ConsumerAfter's pipe read (line 120) both have stall percentages near 0%.
-This indicates the pipe being used more effectively - now the read and write side of the pipe are being used at similar rates, so the pipe operations are not creating stalls in the pipeline.
+This indicates the pipe is being used more effectively - now the read and write side of the pipe are being used at similar rates, so the pipe operations are not creating stalls in the pipeline.
 This also speeds up the overall design execution - the two "after" kernels take less time to execute than the two before kernels.

 ![](profiler_pipe_tutorial_bottom_up.png)